What is the Waterfall Model?

 Pros of the Waterfall Model

-Though praised and criticised alike, there are reasons why Waterfall remained so popular for so many years, and is still in use today.
+Though praised and criticized alike, there are reasons why Waterfall remained so popular for so many years, and is still in use today.
 Here are some of the benefits of implementing this method into software development.

 - Easy to use